All Episodes

 You don't win by going out and trying to peel off a liberal vote here, a moderate vote there, or whatever.

-And uh not in national elections.
+And not in national elections.

-You might be able to do it in states, you might be able to do it local elections, that sort of thing.
+You might be able to do it in local elections, that sort of thing.

 And that's what Lona here is responding to.

-So you lived in France for four years, you say.
+So you lived in France for four years, you say?

 Yes, I did.